mliebelt/pgn-viewer/plan.md

 * Try to be here very strict, and (of course) ensure that everything that is exported can be read again. (/)
 * Allow to hide the export by a button.

+#### Allow keyboard shortcuts (working)

+* Currently working only when I have clicked before on one of the buttons.
+* Should be easy to add it to other parts of the HTML code as well.
+* After having clicken on a move, the keyboard shortcuts don't work any more.
+Where are they consumed?
+Can I see that?

+Question for Stackoverflow: Why does a key handler that is bound to the whole div does not work in all circumstances?
+Where are the events consumed?
+Is there a way to debug that easily?

+I have found some situations where the key-bindings work, and some where they don't work.
+Is it easy to see all events and who handles these?

+A possible workaround could be to give focus to a button, when the user clicks on a move.

 ### Infrastructure

 #### Building distribution  (working)